Interurban: Rolling stock

-From 1890 to 1910, roughly, interurban cars were made of wood and often were very large, weighing up to 40 ST and measuring as long as 60 ft.
+From 1890 to 1910, roughly, American interurban cars were made of wood and often were very large, weighing up to 40 ST and measuring as long as 60 ft.
 These featured the classic arch-window look with truss-rods and cow-catchers.
 Three of the best known early companies were Jewett, Niles, and Kuhlman, all of Ohio.
 These interurbans required a two men crew, an operator and a conductor.
 By 1910, most new interurban cars were constructed of steel, weighing up to 60 ST. As competition increased for passengers and costs needed to be reduced in the 1920s, interurban companies and manufacturers attempted to reduce car weight and wind resistance in order to reduce power consumption.
 The new designs also required only a one-man crew with the operator collecting tickets and making change.
 The trucks were improved to provide a better ride, acceleration, and top speed but with reduced power consumption.
 Into the 1930s, better quality and lighter steel and aluminum use reduced weight, and cars were redesigned to ride lower in order to reduce wind resistance.
 Car design peaked in the early 1930s with the light weight Cincinnati Car Company-built Red Devil cars of the Cincinnati and Lake Erie Railroad.

 In addition to passenger cars, interurban companies acquired freight locomotives and line maintenance equipment.
 A "box motor" was a powered car exclusive for freight that looked like a passenger interurban without windows and had wide side doors for loading freight.
 A freight motor was geared for power rather than speed and could pull up to six freight cars depending upon the load and grades.
 Freight cars for interurbans tended to be smaller than those for steam railroads, and they had to have special extended couplers to prevent car corner contact at the very tight grinding turns at city street corners.
 Maintenance equipment included "line cars" with roof platforms for the trolley wire repair crew, snow plows and snow sweepers with rotating brushes, a car for weed control and to maintain track and ballast.
 In order to save money, many companies constructed these in their shops using retired or semi-wrecked passenger cars for the frame and the traction motor mounted trucks.